Nov 12, 2024

 Solutions exist but require a long-term vision:

-• Improvement of ventilation and air conditioning
+• Improving ventilation and air conditioning

 • Greening buildings and outdoor spaces